-Hyperbaric oxygen therapy has been used for decades to speed up healing from carbon monoxide poisoning, gangrene, stubborn wounds, and infections in which tissues are starved for oxygen.
+Hyperbaric oxygen therapy, like that HBOT in Washington state, has been used for decades to speed up healing from carbon monoxide poisoning, gangrene, stubborn wounds, and infections in which tissues are starved for oxygen.
 Patients enter a hyperbaric oxygen chamber, in which the air pressure is increased two to three times higher than normal air pressure.
 Under these conditions, your lungs can gather much more oxygen than they can when breathing at normal air pressure.
 This extra oxygen throughout your body is said to help fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.
 These days, hyperbaric oxygen chambers are used for much more than medical procedures.

 Matt McCarl runs New Leaf Hyperbarics & Wellness, a local business aimed at providing an alternative, holistic approach to healing.
 “Hyperbarics has a long history,” McCarl says.
 “When men were building the Brooklyn Bridge, they were working underwater and noticed that when they took the elevators up too fast, they would bend over in pain, hence the name ‘the bends.’”